Configure LDAP user access

 The number of LDAP users that match your criteria is reported at the bottom of the screen.
 If this number matches your expectation, submit the settings using the Apply button.

 noteIMPORTANT: Once submitted, these settings apply immediately.
-All signed in users will be signed out.
+All signed-in users will be signed out.

 Sign back in to the UI with your original registered user account.
 Return to the LDAP Authentication screen and confirm that the Enable LDAP Authentication checkbox is selected.
 You can manage user access in the next section, Manage LDAP user access control.